School Closure Information

 What will the impact be?

-St. Antony's Catholic Primary School is to be closed from Friday 20th March 2020 @ 3:15, until further notice, except for parents who are critical key workers.
+St. Antony's Catholic Primary School is to be closed from Friday 20th March 2020 @ 3:15, until the phased reopening on 1st June 2020, except for parents who are critical key workers.
 At St Antony's, we are closely following the advice of the Department for Health and Social Care and Public Health England to ensure all children, families and staff are kept well informed of the latest guidance.
 The school has put all the measures in place as requested and is liaising with the Local Authority to ensure everyone remains healthy.